electron271/electron271/README.md

 # Hello!👋
 Welcome to my github, nice to see you here!
 I'm a open hardware nerd, code in JS, C/C++,Bash, Python, and more!
 I make synthesizers at the company Formation Electronics!

-If there's a problem with one of my projects, you can email me

 Thanks to [@SoupHuman](https://github.com/SoupHuman) for helping with my projects!

 ## Collaboration